 In this way, our access to the Holy doesn’t occur in spite of our brokenness.
 It occurs because of it.
 Our wounds are the pathways through which the Light enters.
 And it is out of this place that I am called to ministry.

-Currently, I serve as intern minister at Shoreline UU Church, just north of Seattle, WA.
-And I am a second-year seminarian at Meadville Lombard Theological School in Chicago.
+Currently, I serve as ministerial intern at Eagle Harbor Congregational Church on Bainbridge Island, near Seattle, WA.
+And I am a third-year seminarian at Meadville Lombard Theological School in Chicago.
 I have worked as a chaplain at Harborview Medical Center, a Level 1 trauma hospital in Seattle, and as a pastoral intern at Chief Seattle Club, a day shelter for homeless and low-income urban American Indians and Alaskan Natives.
 I am particularly called to addiction ministry, social justice and interfaith spiritual community.